Roadspoke

 EXIT 14b-a; I-95s to: I-78 to Bayonne, New Jersey

-The city of Bayonne was the site of one of the first labor battles in America.
-The walk outs led to serious violence during the Bayonne refinery strikes of 1915 and 1916, in which mostly Polish American workers staged labor actions against John D. Rockefeller’s Standard Oil of New Jersey.
+Speaking of gas and the oil industry, the fast approaching city of Bayonne, New Jersey was the site of one of the first labor battles in America.
+The walk outs led to serious violence during the Bayonne oil refinery strikes of 1915 and 1916, in which mostly Polish American workers staged labor actions against John D. Rockefeller’s Standard Oil of New Jersey.
+Standard Oil was John D. Rockefeller's monopoly that controlled most of the oil in America and today is represented by several companies including Exxon Mobil, Chevron, and Texaco.

 Picture